Cargill/splinter-docs/community/index.md

     address](https://help.github.com/articles/setting-your-commit-email-address-in-git/).

-* **Important**: If you need to rebase your pull request, be sure to rebase it against the current master branch.
-Do not merge the current master branch with your topic branch.
+* **Important**: If you need to rebase your pull request, be sure to rebase it against the current main branch.
+Do not merge the current main branch with your topic branch.
 Do not use the "Update Branch" button provided by GitHub on the pull request page.